Keechant Sewell: New York City Police Commissioner

 On December 14, 2021, it was announced that Sewell would be appointed as the 45th New York City police commissioner by Mayor-Elect Eric Adams.
 She became the first female commissioner of the New York Police Department, and its third black commissioner.
-She oversees 35,000 uniformed officers and 18,000 civilians.
-On January 1, 2022, Sewell was officially sworn in as first female commissioner of the New York Police Department since it was founded 176 years beforehand.She is the highest ranking woman in NYPD history.
+She oversaw 35,000 uniformed officers and 18,000 civilians.
+On January 1, 2022, Sewell was officially sworn in as commissioner of the New York Police Department.
 Sewell was criticized for publicly accepting the appointment in front of a mural of Assata Shakur, convicted of killing a police officer.